Banks told not to expect seamless global rules

 "So far I think the benefits far outweigh the costs."

-Cunliffe said globalization of the financial market has been rolled back since the financial crisis, some of it because of new regulation.
+Cunliffe said globalisation of the financial market has been rolled back since the financial crisis, some of it because of new regulation.

 "A key determinant (on whether this will continue) is whether the global reinforced governance machinery can now pivot from the design of new international regulatory standards to implementation," Cunliffe said.